phil-inc/admiral/README.md

 ## Available features

-- Observe the following kinds of Kubernetes Events
+- Observe all kinds of Kubernetes Events
-    - Kill (scheduled pod death)
-    - BackOff (unscheduled pod timeout)
-    - NodeNotReady (unscheduled node failure)
-    - Unhealthy (unscheduled pod failure)
 - Send messages to a webhook
 - Stream logs from pods to a logstore (currently supports Grafana Loki)